 A. flood, surface water, waves, including tidal wave and tsunami, tides, tidal water, overflow of any body of water, or spray from any of these, all whether or not driven by wind, including storm surge.

 B. Water which backs up through sewers or drains or which overflows or is discharged from a sump, sump pump, or related equipment; or

-C. Water below the surface of the ground, including water which exerts pressure on or seeps or leaks through a building, sidewalk, driveway, foundation, swimming pool or other structure;
+C. Water below the surface of the ground, including water which exerts pressure on or seeps or leaks through a building, sidewalk, driveway, foundation, swimming pool, or other structure;

 Example 1.
 A heavy rain leaks through the roof and causes damage to drywall and carpeting inside the home.
-In this scenario the typical home policy will pay for the damage inside the home of the drywall and carpet.
+In this scenario, the typical home policy will pay for the damage inside the home of the drywall and carpet.
 It may or may not pay for repairing the roof which allowed the leak to occur.
-If the roof was damage by wind or hail, most likely it would be paid for; if the roof was simply old and had not been properly maintained, it most likely would not be paid for.
+If the roof was damaged by wind or hail, most likely it would be paid for; if the roof was simply old and had not been properly maintained, it most likely would not be paid for.
 Remember our policy language (sudden and unexpected.)